Alisa S. Abbott

 Ms. Abbott draws on several years of intellectual property and design patent experience.
 Prior to joining Banner & Witcoff, she practiced at a boutique intellectual property firm advising one of the world’s largest electronics manufacturers on both foreign and domestic design procurement and prosecution.

-Ms. Abbott has written articles addressing issues related to design patent rights, including co-authoring a chapter entitled, “Protecting and Enforcing Design Rights in the United States,” for World Trademark Review‘s Designs: A Global Guide 2018.
+Ms. Abbott has written articles addressing issues related to design patent rights, including co-authoring an article entitled, “Clarifying Multi-Embodiment And Single-View Design Filings” in Law360, and a chapter entitled, “Protecting and Enforcing Design Rights in the United States,” for World Trademark Review‘s Designs: A Global Guide in 2018 and 2019.

 Ms. Abbott graduated from the University of Virginia with a Bachelor of Arts degree, double-majoring in American Studies and Religious Studies.
 During her undergraduate career, she was an executive board member of the largest student-service organization on grounds.
 She earned her J.D. from Washington & Lee University, focusing the majority of her practicum-based studies on intellectual property coursework.
 Throughout law school, Ms. Abbott was actively involved in community service.
 As a third-year law student, she served as president of the Women’s Law Student Organization, as well as a court appointed special advocate.
 Upon graduation, Ms. Abbott received recognition for exceptional law-related service.